Table of Contents

 Every long term disability policy has a definition of what “disability” means to the insurance company.
 They are usually “totally disabled” which means you can no longer work at all and “partially disabled” which means you can no longer work full time in your current job.
 It is also important to know that your policy will outline exactly what they consider to be a disability, and your injury or illness must meet those minimum criteria to be eligible for benefits.

-What Are the Minimum Work Hours to Qualify?
+What Are the Minimum Work Requirements?

 What is the Waiting Period?

 Most long-term disability policies also have a waiting period (also known as the “elimination period”), which is the amount of time that you have to wait to receive benefits.
 For LTD claims, the elimination period is typically between 90 and 180 days, but you must check your policy for the exact number.
 You are also required to exhaust your STD benefits before you can apply for LTD benefits.

 Under most LTD policies – if you have a pre-existing condition, you will not be eligible to receive benefits for an illness that starts before the end of the first 12 months following your effective date of coverage.
 Some workplace illnesses and accidents are excluded from LTD policies.
 The use of alcohol and drugs or diseases caused by them are usually excluded as well.
 There is also a 24-month cap on long term benefits for mental health-related illnesses.

 Change in Definition of Disability: Transition from “Own Occupation” to “Any Occupation”

 The majority of group disability policies include a provision that changes the definition of the term “disability” after a certain period of time, typically 24-months.
 During the first 24-months, most LTD insurance policies employ an “Own Occupation” standard.